Pak FM Qureshi faces criticism at home for slamming Saudi Arabia over Kashmir

 Pakistan's Foreign Minister Shah Mehmood Qureshi's remarks against Saudi Arabia after Riyadh refused to interfere on Kashmir issue, has invited criticism at home.
 The differences in their relations surfaced when Pakistan was made to pay back USD 1 billion to Saudi Arabia.
 This reflected the fact that Islamabad is gradually losing the support of other Muslim countries.

-Recently two Pakistani journalists -- Rauf Klasra and Amir Mateem -- held a discussion on the sudden policy shift of Saudi Arabia towards Pakistan.
-While criticising Qureshi for making such statements, Mateem said, "Sometimes Qureshi speaks emotionally.
+Recently two Pakistani journalists -- Rauf Klasra and Amir Mateen -- held a discussion on the sudden policy shift of Saudi Arabia towards Pakistan.
+While criticising Qureshi for making such statements, Mateen said, "Sometimes Qureshi speaks emotionally.
 He gets carried away."

 As Pakistan, which is in a financial crisis, is dependent on Saudi Arabia, Qureshi should have been cautious of making any statements, he said.
 "As we are very much dependent on Saudi Arabia, we should complain only to a limit.
 Amid such a situation, Qureshi should have been careful because Mohammed bin Salman is young and has impulsive behaviour."